comsysto/jenkins2-pipeline-lab/blogpost/Blogpost-draft.md

 }
 ```

-In our DEVELOPMENT environment we want to start three Docker container with the
+In our DEVELOPMENT environment we want to start three Docker containers with the
 application (named ``dndViewer01``, ``dndViewer02`` and ``dndviewer03``).
 And because we
 are using Groovy as the language for our Script we can do this in a loop.
 In our case
-we create a Map for each of our three container containing what is specific for it.
+we create a Map for each of our three containers containing what is specific for it.
 That
 is its name and the port on the server it should be bound to.
 We then put these maps
 in a List.
 As we use Groovy's Map and List syntax this all happens in only a few lines
 of code.
 We then iterate over this list to bring up the container.